 And for that matter; while Percy idolized Crouch, and managed to both like and respect Fudge (who treats his staff very well), I don’t really get the feeling that he was particularly happy with Scrimgeour.
 Scrimgrour trampled right over Percy’s feelings in pursuit of a public relations coup and Percy would have good cause to resent that.
 And we have no input whatsoever about what he might have thought of Thicknesse.

-But we just haven’t enough wool here, to really manage to spin a satisfactory theory from.
+But we just haven’t been given enough wool here, to really manage to spin a satisfactory theory from.

 • • • •

-Frankly, what I really think we have here is the residue of an abandoned plot.
+Frankly, what I really think we have here is the residue of an abandoned plot element.

 Rowling has since confirmed that the character who “got a reprieve” was Arthur Weasley.
 Arthur was supposed to die in the middle of OotP.
 Nagini was supposed to have killed him.